castorini/anserini/docs/regressions-cw12b13.md

  -storePositions -storeDocvectors -storeRawDocs >& log.cw12b13.pos+docvectors+rawdocs &
 ```

-The directory `/path/to/cw12-b13/` should be the root directory of ClueWeb12-B13 collection, i.e., `/path/to/cw12-b13/` should bring up a bunch of subdirectories, `ClueWeb12_00` to `ClueWeb12_18`.
+The directory `/path/to/cw12-b13/` should be the root directory of the [ClueWeb12-B13 collection](http://lemurproject.org/clueweb12/ClueWeb12-CreateB13.php), i.e., `/path/to/cw12-b13/` should bring up a bunch of subdirectories, `ClueWeb12_00` to `ClueWeb12_18`.

 For additional details, see explanation of [common indexing options](common-indexing-options.md).